Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "Those are several meters above the ground!"

 "Good thing you know some big strong apes like me, then!
 C’mon.
-You *know* you wanna…"
+You *know* you wanna..."

 He even throw in a waggle of his eyebrows, which she’d learned could mean almost *anything* among humans, but generally implied good humor.

 He was right, of course.
 Not long thereafter, following a *thump* that made the world shift slightly, Uku felt the heavy gravity of Akyawentuo settle on her shoulders, and tasted its thicker, sweeter air.
-Humid *heat* setted on her too, in a way that would be so *nice* in short doses…
+Humid *heat* setted on her too, in a way that would be so *nice* in short doses...

 The strength of their "sky-friends," as the Ten’Gewek called themselves, was bound to their worlds.
 One only had to spend a moment there, feeling their planet’s power under the pleasant shade of the trees, to understand why the Ten’Gewek were so fierce and strong, and so playful and protective.
 They had *strength.* All kinds of it, and they had so much they could give an entire world to her people without a second thought.
 Same with the humans, same with the gaoians.